TheScienceOfCode/thescienceofcode.github.io/content/post/sdl-vscode-c-cpp-debug.en.md

 ## Corriendo el proyecto

+Beforehand, let's have an overview of the base project's main files and folders:

+* **.vscode/**: This folder contains the IDE configuration including tasks to build and debug C/C++.
+* **main.cpp**: source code for the sample SDL application.
+* **build files for each OS**.
+These files are called by VSCode (or VSCodium) when executing a build task.
+  * build-linux.sh
+  * build-mac.sh
+  * build-win.bat

+  > If you are planning to use other libraries feel free to modify build files.

-Open the project and press **ctrl + shift + b** to build.
+Now, just open the project and press **ctrl + shift + b** to build.
 Then press **F5** to Debug.
 You should see an empty window with a moving blue rectangle.
 You may add debug breakpoints as required.

 Congratulations!
 You have everything ready to start making videogames.